This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- If using fresh leaves, soak them in hot water for 10 minutes to soften, or blanch in boiling water for 3 minutes if the leaves seem tough.
-If using jarred leaves, rinse the leaves thoroughly and soak in cool water for 15 minutes.
+- If using fresh leaves, soak them in very hot water for 10 minutes to soften, or blanch in boiling water for 3 minutes.
+If using jarred leaves, rinse the leaves thoroughly and soak in cool water for about 5 minutes.
 Pat the leaves dry.

-- Prepare a large dutch oven by lining the bottom with grape leaves to protect the rolls from scorching.
+- Prepare a large dutch oven by lining the bottom of the pot with flat grape leaves to protect the rolls from scorching.

-- Place grape leaves facing vein-side up on the work surface, ย with the wide stem-end of the leaf toward you.
+- Place grape leaves facing vein-side up on the work surface, with the wide stem-end of the leaf toward you.
 The amount of filling spooned onto each leaf will depend on the size of the leaf.
-Drop about a heaping teaspoon offilling across the stem edge of the leaf, leaving enough leaf on either side of the filling for rolling.
+Drop about a heaping teaspoon of filling across the stem edge of the leaf, leaving enough leaf on either side of the filling to fold over.
+Check to be sure there are chickpeas in each roll.

 - Fold each side of leaf over the filling like an envelope, hold those newly folded sides in place and lift that stem edge up over the filling, tucking the edge under the filling.
 If this is difficult, take away some of the filling.
 Roll the leaf tightly away from you, tucking the right and left edges under as you go.
-Keeping the roll tightly wound will help prevent it from unraveling while it cooks.
+Keeping the roll tight enough to prevent it from unraveling while it cooks.

 - Arrange the rolls in tightly packed rows in the dutch oven as you roll, alternating the direction of each layer of rows.
-Tuck garlic cloves in here and there.
-Place a plate face down over the top layer to prevent the rolls from floating.
+Invert a plate (face down) over the top layer as a weight to prevent the rolls from floating.

-- Pour broth or water over the rolls just to cover them.
-Add the juice of two lemons.
-Sprinkle a teaspoon of salt over top.
-Cover and bring the liquid to a boil over high heat.
-Reduce the heat to low and simmer for about 30 minutes, or until most of the liquid is absorbed and the rice is tender.
+- Mix the lemon juice with the water or broth in a large liquid measuring cup and add a teaspoon of salt, stirring until dissolved.
+Taste and add more salt or lemon juice if needed.
+Pour the liquid over the rolled grape leaves in the pan.
+Cover the pot and bring the liquid to a boil over medium high heat, then reduce the heat to low and simmer for about 1 hour, or until most of the liquid is absorbed and the rice is tender.

 - Remove the cover from the pot from the heat.
-Take the plate off the rolls and let the rolls cool off.
+Take the plate off the rolls and let the rolls cool for at least 15 minutes.
 They will be much easier to remove from the pot once they have cooled off and firmed up.

 Nutrition information is automatically calculated, so should only be used as an approximation.